zopencommunity/meta/docs/Guides/Porting.md

 This assumes that you have the latest version of [Git](https://github.com/zopen-community/gitport/releases) on your z/OS system.

-### Leveraging the Zopen Community meta repo
+### Leveraging the zopen community meta repo

 The meta repo (https://github.com/zopen-community/meta) consists of common tools and files that aid in the porting process, including the `zopen` suite of tools.
-Specifically, `zopen build` provides a common way to bootstrap, configure, build, check, and install a software package. `zopen install` provides a mechanism to install the latest published Zopen Community packages.
+Specifically, `zopen build` provides a common way to bootstrap, configure, build, check, and install a software package. `zopen install` provides a mechanism to install the latest published zopen community packages.

 Many tools depend on other tools to be able to build or run.
-You will need to provide both _bootstrap_ tools (i.e. binary tools not from source), as well as _prod_ tools (i.e. _production_ level tools previously built from another Zopen Community repository).
+You will need to provide both _bootstrap_ tools (i.e. binary tools not from source), as well as _prod_ tools (i.e. _production_ level tools previously built from another zopen community repository).

 Many tools require a C or C++ compiler (or both) to build.
 There are a couple of options to obtain the C/C++ compiler:
 * You can download a web deliverable add-on feature to your XL C/C++ compiler